bonzo81/netbox-load-balancing/docs/using_netbox_load_balancing.md

 ### Load Balancing Listeners, Pools and Members

 In Netbox Load Balancing, a pool can have 1 or more listeners.
-It can also be assigned to one or more IP Ranges.
+It can also be assigned to one or more Load Balancing Services.

 Load Balancing pool assignments are stored within the PoolAssignment table.